-High school stadiums fill up with 20,000 or more fans.
-In that small town, it's likely that you really DON’T in fact need college to go be a player in real estate sales—if you were homecoming queen or class president and just "know everyone”, it's likely you'll have an entrée to sell whatever you want to sell.
-The problem: The numbers are small.
+High school stadiums fill up with 20,000 fans.
+In that small town, it's likely that you really don't in fact need a college degree to be a player in real estate sales—if you were homecoming queen or class president and just "know everyone," it's likely you'll have an entrée to sell whatever you want to sell.
+But there's a drawback: the housing-for-sale numbers are small.

-In that tiny town, it's likely that you can buy an amazing home for $250,000 and the average home sells for $150,000.
-Let's do some math:
+In that tiny town, it's likely that you can buy an amazing home for $250,000 (the average home sells for $150,000).
+Let's do some math.

-And you keep half.
+And after the Big Guys get theirs, you keep half.